jjung9648/CSC131NextGenTutors/README.md

 # NexGen Tutors
+Landing page, logging page, student login(not tutor login/registration and student registration), student dashboard only works.
+You can test student login with following id and passwords Id/password
+'S001', 12345
+'S002' ,12345
+'S003' 12345
+'S004' 12345
+'S005' 12345

 NexGen Tutors is a web-based platform designed to enhance the interaction between tutors, students, and parents.
 Our goal is to make tutoring accessible, efficient, and user-friendly for everyone involved.